headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 </div>

 Did we succeed in making you more curious about the world of Feature Models?
+If you stay with us, you'll learn how to customize Sling by creating your own Feature Models.

-The next how-to in this series dives into Sling Feature Models a bit more to help you with that.
-You can also read a bit more about the Kickstarter on this page if you feel you need a bit more information.
+If you still want to learn a bit more about the Kickstarter, stay on this page and keeping reading.

 * Next Up: [Build your own Sling Feature Model](/documentation/feature-model/howtos/create-sling-fm.html)
 * Back To: [Feature Model Home](/documentation/feature-model/feature-model-overview.html)

 ## A couple additional things to explore

-### Kickstart Launch options
+### Kickstarter options

-Finally let's have a look at the launch options:
+Let's take a look at the full set of Kickstarter options using the **-h** parameter.:

 	$ java -jar org.apache.sling.kickstart-0.0.2.jar -h

+GG: Let's use a table here or some other method document the parameters.

 This will print this: